onfido/onfido-ios-sdk/README.md

 The `and(create createOptions: [CreateOption])` method will take an array defining what should be created using the Onfido API.

-Keys define the entities and may include `.document(validate: Bool)`, `.livePhoto`, `.applicant(NewApplicant)` and `.check(Check)`.
+Keys define the entities and may include `.document(validate: Bool)`, `.livePhoto`, `.applicant(Applicant)` and `.check(Check)`.

-For `.applicant` – which is required if you also choose to create any of the other entities – the value passed should be an `NewApplicant` object which mimics the definition of an Applicant based on our API documentation found [here](https://documentation.onfido.com/#applicant-object).
+For `.applicant` – which is required if you also choose to create any of the other entities – the value passed should be an `Applicant` object which mimics the definition of an Applicant based on our API documentation found [here](https://documentation.onfido.com/#applicant-object).
 An example follows:

 ```
 let dobString = "1956-10-01"